stuwilmur/micro-table/API.md

 <a name="interp.groupby" href="#interp.groupby"># </a>tt.*model.interp*.**groupBy**(*property1, ..., propertyN*)

 Specifies grouping properties, *property1, ..., propertyN* by which the data will be grouped ready for interpolation.
-This is useful for flat data which otherwise describes nested groups of series.
+This is useful for flat data which otherwise describes nested series.
 As an example, consider the following time series data, typical of the sort of flat data structure that may be encountered:
 ```javascript
 const series = [
   {year:2000, country = 'Brazil', gdp: 655.4},